ivancmc/template_pwa/FIREBASE_SETUP.md

    - Click on "Email/Password"
    - Toggle "Enable" to ON
    - Click "Save"
+7. Enable **Google** authentication:
+   - Click on "Google"
+   - Toggle "Enable" to ON
+   - Enter your project support email
+   - Click "Save"

 ### Step 2: Set up Firestore (for user profiles)
 1. In the left sidebar, click on **Firestore Database**